 Skip to content

-Now, AI is becoming more and more powerful, and the price is also becoming more affordable.
-Using AI to translate subtitles is faster and cheaper than traditional Baidu Translate and Google Translate!
-Whether the translation effect is good depends not only on whether the AI model itself is "smart" enough, but also on how well you write the "instructions" (i.e., prompts) you give it.
+AI is becoming increasingly powerful and affordable.
+Using AI to translate subtitles is faster and cheaper than traditional methods like Baidu Translate or Google Translate!
+The quality of the translation depends not only on the "intelligence" of the AI model itself, but also on how well you write the "instructions" (i.e., prompts) you give it.

-In video translation software, there are 3 types of AI translation prompts:
+In video translation software, there are three types of AI translation prompts:

 image.png